henridf/apache-spark-node/README.md

 - Node: Developed with Node 0.12.7.
 Should work with later versions, but I haven't tested yet.
 Feedback from anyone trying out with other versions would be helpful.
-- Java: Developed with Java 8.
-Should work with Java 7, but I haven't tested that yet.
-Feedback from anyone trying out with Java 7 would be helpful.
+- Java 8
-- Spark (known to work with 1.6).
+- Spark >= 1.5.
 You'll need the Spark Assembly jar, which contains all of the Spark classes.
 If you don't have an existing installation, the easiest is to get the binaries from the [Spark downloads page](http://spark.apache.org/downloads.html) (choose